mjfernez/fhash/README.md

 to improve the help menu to make the tool easier to understand, please submit a pull request or open an issue!

-(Don't run the script itself as administrator by the way, this sometimes messes things up)
+Don't run the script itself as administrator by the way, this sometimes messes things up when opening files

 Any and all contributors welcome.
-Please just make sure any edits are compliant with PEP8 (highly recommend this tool for editing: https://github.com/coala/coala)
+Please just make sure any edits are compliant with PEP8 I highly recommend this tool for editing: https://github.com/coala/coala